Meet our Counselors

 I graduated from the University of Florida in 2020 with my Bachelors in Psychology and from Liberty University in 2023 with my Masters in Clinical Mental Health Counseling.
 I am currently pursuing licensure in Florida.

 My heart is for those who are hurting.
 It is an honor to walk with my clients through their valley and lead them toward healing and hope.
 I believe that each person has a story worthy of being told and heard.
 I work with children, adolescents, college students, and adults through struggles such as grief, anxiety, transitional seasons, stress, family dynamics, depression, self-worth, overall wholeness, and faith.
 My approach includes elements of Cognitive Behavioral Therapy, Acceptance and Commitment Therapy, Gestalt Therapy, Attachment Theory, Narrative Therapy, and Internal Family Systems Therapy.
+In addition to these, I am a Certified Grief Informed Professional.
 It is a joy to integrate my personal Christian faith into sessions with clients who request it.

 Outside of the office, I enjoy spending time with my husband and my golden retriever, going on nature trails, reading, baking, and spending time with my church community.